MarvellEmbeddedProcessors/dao/doc/guides/applications/machine-learning.rst

 The MNIST model is a convolutional neural network (CNN) trained to recognize handwritten digits using grayscale images resized to 28x28 pixels, with white digits on a black background and pixel values normalized to the [0.0, 1.0] range.

-Download the Mnist-12 ONNX Model dataset from Onnx models Github repository.
+Download the Mnist-12 ONNX Model from Onnx models Github repository.

 .. code-block:: bash